Creating MultiChoice *Lists*

 Can I create Addresses (or other multi-line) MultiChoice items?

 Yes.
 Pathagoras handles multi-line items without a problem.
-If you wish the 'result' to be multi-line, but want to the choice to show as a single line in your 'choces' listing, you can represent 'Enter' with "<P>".
+If you plan to use the MultiChoice list in an Instant Database screen (which does not allow true 'Enters', you must represent 'Enter' with "<P>".
 Pathagoras will 'decode' the <P>s at replacement time.
 See <P>aragraph Functions

 E.g,: